goto-satoru/cnpg-barman-test/AWS-S3-setup.md

-# AWS S3 Backup Configuration for CNPG
+# AWS S3 Backup Configuration for CNPG Cluster

-This guide explains how to configure CloudNativePG (CNPG) backups to use AWS S3 instead of MinIO.
+This guide explains how to configure CloudNativePG (CNPG) Cluster backups to use AWS S3.

 ## 📋 Prerequisites